TravelTimN/ci-milestone05-fsfw/README.md

 This site is currently deployed on [Heroku](https://www.heroku.com/) using the **master** branch on GitHub.
 Once you have the project setup locally, you can proceed to deploy it remotely with the following steps:

 - Create a **requirements.txt** file so Heroku can install the required dependencies to run the app:
-    - `sudo pip3 freeze --local > requirements.txt`
+    - `sudo pip3 freeze --local > project/requirements.txt`
     - The *requirements.txt* file for this project can be found here: [requirements.txt](project/requirements.txt)
 - Create a **Procfile** to tell Heroku what type of application is being deployed using *gunicorn*, and how to run it:
-    - `echo web: gunicorn main.wsgi:application > Procfile`
+    - `echo web: gunicorn main.wsgi:application > project/Procfile`
     - The *Procfile* for this project can be found here: [Procfile](project/Procfile)
 - Sign up for a free Heroku account, create your project app, and click the **Deploy** tab, at which point you can *Connect GitHub* as the Deployment Method, and select *Enable Automatic Deployment*.
 - In the Heroku **Resources** tab, navigate to the *Add-Ons* section and search for **Heroku Postgres**.
 Make sure to select the free *Hobby* level.
 This will allow you to have a remote database instead of using the local sqlite3 database, and can be found in the Settings tab.
 You'll need to update your *.env* file with your new *database-url* details.